KC Johnson: Background

-Johnson was raised in Leominster, MA, the son of Massachusetts schoolteachers.
+Johnson was raised in Leominster, Massachusetts, the son of Massachusetts schoolteachers.
 His father, Robert Johnson, was a star basketball player at Fitchburg State College, leading the nation in scoring at 39.1 points per game in 1964.
 Johnson's sister Kathleen was the starting point guard for the Columbia University women's basketball team in the early 1990s.
 Johnson goes by the name KC after Boston Celtics player K. C. Jones.
 He is also an athlete and has run numerous marathons.

 He currently resides in Portland, Maine and teaches at Brooklyn College.
 In 2007-08, he taught at Tel Aviv University in Israel on a Fulbright Scholarship.

 Education

 Johnson attended Groton School, Massachusetts.
 He received his B.A.
 (1988) and Ph.D.
 (1993) from Harvard University, and his M.A. from the University of Chicago (1989).
-Johnson taught at Arizona State University and Williams College and served as visiting professor at Harvard (2005) and at Tel Aviv University (2007-8), as Fulbright Distinguished Chair in the Humanities.
+Johnson taught at Arizona State University and Williams College and served as visiting professor at Harvard (2005) and at Tel Aviv University (2007–08), as Fulbright Distinguished Chair in the Humanities.
 Before earning his master's degree, Johnson worked as a track announcer for several years at Scarborough Downs.

 Johnson has written and edited numerous books about American history.
 He also co-edited several volumes of declassified transcripts and tapes from the administration of Lyndon Baines Johnson.